Otter-Bots/api/readme.md

 # API
-An API built for Otter Bots, will be used for various things in the future.
+An API for Otter Bots, will be used for various things in the future.

 ## How do I run it?